-To ensure that HDF can be easily ported to new platforms, all versions of the HDF source code from Version 3.2 on will be written in ANSI standard C, with special provisions for non-ANSI compilers.
-For more information about porting HDF and writing portable HDF-based code, refer to Chapter 11, "Portability Issues."
+To ensure that HDF can be easily ported to new platforms, all versions of the HDF source code from Version 3.2 on are written in ANSI standard C, with special provisions for non-ANSI compilers.
+For more information about porting HDF and writing portable HDF-based code, refer to Chapter 11, Portability Issues.